morcs/beautiful-jekyll/_posts/2018-04-01-introduction-to-elm.md

 ### Elm is a programming language

 Elm is a programming language designed specifically for creating browser-based applications.
 In that sense, it's a bit like JavaScript.
 In many ways though it's nothing like JavaScript.
 This is primarily because it's a pure, functional programming language.
+The syntax is based on the ML family of languages, so in many ways it's more like Haskell and F#.

 ### Elm is a front-end framework

+Elm could

 - why
 - functions